 A table presents data as a scrolling, single-column list of rows that can be divided into sections or groups.
 Use a table to display large or small amounts of information cleanly and efficiently in the form of a list.
 Generally speaking, tables are ideal for text-based content, and often appear as a means of navigation on one side of a split view, with related content shown on the opposite side.
-See Split Views.
+For guidance, see Split Views.

 Plain.
 Rows can be separated into labeled sections, and an optional index can appear vertically along the right edge of the table.
 A header can appear before the first item in a section, and a footer can appear after the last item.